ChrisMorr154/ChrisMorr154/README.md

 -------------------------------------------------------------------------------
 #### 🔭 -> Highest Acomplishments:
-* 👁️: OCULUS SETUP: Desktop application for Oculus inc. that streamlines company computer and device setup
+* 👟: Northside Full stack application
-* 🎮: Age of Heros.
+* 🎮: Age of blocks.
 Clone of the old facebook game "Age of champions"
-* 🤖: Linear regression model that computes predictions on
+* 🤠: Personal webpage

 #### :performing_arts: -> Hobbies
 #### I am a huge fan of Dark Souls ⚔️, enjoy learning new technologies, and playing guitar!